-Q: We're playing in a division of 5 teams and we have an early game each day.
+Q: We're playing in a division of 5/7/9 teams and we have an early game each day.
 Why?

 A: For player safety, USA Hockey recommends 4 hours between games.
-In a 5 team division only four teams can play at any given time during the time slot with one team sitting out.
+In a 5 (or any uneven amount) team division only an even number of teams can play at any given time during the time slot with one team sitting out.
 This causes a leap frog effect which in turn affects the schedule.
 Divisions where the team numbers are uneven also play 4 pool play games instead of 3, making scheduling slightly more difficult.